-- ☑ Close all fuel fill openings tightly.
-Use a fuel key if needed. - ☑ Open all portholes, hatches and doors. - ☑ Energize the blower for a minimum of 4 minutes. - Sniff in the lower bilge and engine compartment for gas fumes.
+- $\square$ Close all fuel fill openings tightly.
+Use a fuel key if needed. - $\square$ Open all portholes, hatches and doors if applicable.

+☑ Sniff in the lower bilge and engine compartment for gas fumes.
 If fumes are detected continue to ventilate until the odor is gone.
 Look for any traces of fuel droplets or spillage.
-Do not start the engines, smoke or run any electrical components except the blower until the fumes can no longer be detected.
+Do not start the engine, smoke or run any electrical components until the fumes can no longer be detected.